nxsflow/vibe-coding/docs/app-design/architecture.md

   - Content type validation to prevent security issues

 This owner-based storage architecture provides a robust foundation for the file attachment features while maintaining strong security through data isolation and selective sharing.

+## Authentication Architecture

+The application implements a secure, user-friendly authentication system based on AWS Cognito.
+Instead of using the default Amplify UI components, custom authentication components have been developed to provide greater control over styling, user experience, and behavior.

+### Authentication Components

+The authentication system consists of the following core components:

+1. **SignIn Component (`components/auth/SignIn.tsx`)**:

+   - Handles user login with email and password
+   - Manages error states for invalid credentials
+   - Supports navigation to password recovery and sign-up flows
+   - Handles redirection based on authentication challenges (MFA, new password required)

+2. **SignUp Component (`components/auth/SignUp.tsx`)**:

+   - Provides new user registration with email and password
+   - Implements client-side validation for password matching
+   - Handles the transition to email verification flow
+   - Includes automatic sign-in option after successful registration

+3. **ConfirmSignUp Component (`components/auth/ConfirmSignUp.tsx`)**:

+   - Verifies user email addresses after registration
+   - Supports resending verification codes if needed
+   - Provides clear success and error feedback
+   - Redirects to sign-in upon successful verification

+4. **ForgotPassword and ResetPassword Components**:

+   - `ForgotPassword.tsx`: Initiates the password reset process by requesting a verification code
+   - `ResetPassword.tsx`: Completes the password reset with the verification code and new password
+   - Both components include comprehensive error handling for various failure cases

+5. **MFA Component (`components/auth/MFA.tsx`)**:

+   - Handles multi-factor authentication challenges
+   - Supports TOTP (Time-based One-Time Password) verification
+   - Provides specialized input for authentication codes
+   - Manages the continuation of the authentication flow after verification

+6. **SignOut Component (`components/auth/SignOut.tsx`)**:
+   - Implements secure user logout functionality
+   - Offers multiple visual variants (button or link)
+   - Supports custom styling through className prop
+   - Handles redirect to sign-in page after successful logout

+### Authentication Routes

+The authentication system is organized with a dynamic, internationalized routing structure:

+- **Dynamic Routing Pattern**: `/[lang]/auth/[step]`
+  - `[lang]`: Provides internationalization support (e.g., 'en', 'fr', 'es')
+  - `[step]`: Dynamically determines which authentication component to render

+This single route pattern handles all authentication scenarios:

+- Sign-in
+- Sign-up
+- Email verification
+- Password reset (request and confirmation)
+- Multi-factor authentication

+The dynamic routing approach provides several key advantages:

+- Simplified maintenance with a single route handler
+- Built-in internationalization for all authentication pages
+- Easy addition of new authentication steps without creating new routes
+- Consistent URL structure and user experience

+### Authentication Flows

+The authentication architecture supports several key authentication flows:

+1. **Sign-Up Flow**:

+   - User creates account with email and password
+   - Verification code is sent to the user's email
+   - User confirms email by entering the verification code
+   - Upon confirmation, the user is redirected to sign-in or automatically signed in

+2. **Sign-In Flow**:

+   - User enters email and password credentials
+   - If MFA is enabled, the user is prompted for verification code
+   - If a temporary password is being used, the user is prompted to set a new password
+   - Upon successful authentication, the user is redirected to the application home page

+3. **Password Recovery Flow**:

+   - User requests password reset by providing their email
+   - Reset code is sent to the user's email
+   - User sets a new password using the reset code
+   - Upon successful password reset, the user is redirected to sign-in

+4. **Sign-Out Flow**:
+   - User initiates sign-out from any authenticated page
+   - Session is terminated and tokens are cleared
+   - User is redirected to the sign-in page

+### Authentication Guard

+The application implements authentication protection through:

+1. **Auth Layout (`app/[lang]/auth/layout.tsx`)**:

+   - Redirects authenticated users away from auth pages
+   - Provides consistent styling for all authentication pages
+   - Shows application branding and description
+   - Handles language-specific content based on the `[lang]` parameter

+2. **Protected Route Middleware**:
+   - Verifies authentication tokens for protected routes
+   - Redirects unauthenticated users to the sign-in page
+   - Uses AWS Amplify's `fetchAuthSession` to validate the user's session
+   - Preserves the user's language preference during redirects

+This authentication architecture provides a robust, secure foundation for the application while maintaining a clean, consistent user experience through custom-designed interface components and internationalized routes.